As the county's biggest city, Auckland offers a full range of medical options from local doctors (GPs) to specialist care.

 There are three District Health Boards in the Auckland region.
 They are responsible for providing, or funding the provision of, health and disability services for the people of the Auckland region.

 Over 80% of the Auckland lives within the ADHB area.
 Facilities include New Zealand's largest hospital facility, opened in 2003, which is an amalgam of four previously separate hospitals:

 Counties Manukau DHB

-Oversees the Manukau ward (South Auckland) and also south to Pukekohe and Franklin, and includes Middlemore Hospital
+The Counties Manukau DHB oversees the Manukau ward (South Auckland) and also south to Pukekohe and Franklin, and includes Middlemore Hospital.

-Oversees the Whau ward (West and North Auckland)
+The Waitemata DHB oversees the Whau ward (West and North Auckland).

 Public hospitals in Auckland DHB

 To find private hospitals in Auckland search on the Ministry of Health webpage.